-Languages: VHDL and P

-Language: Lava

-Tools: ModelSi

-Underlying id model che I also want to place these topics in the context of the industrial and research field of (formal) hardware verification.
+Part 1: Part 2: Languages: V HDL and P Language: Lava Tools: Models Underlying id the context of the industrial and research field of (formal) bardware Lab 1 Take home e verification.
 This may give some insight into the process of research and its way out into reality.

-Lab 1

-Take home d

-Guest Lecture

-level synth

-History lesson for this lecture:

-At the end of the course

-Regular written exam

-Compare the Schubert paper from 2003 (Intel) with the Paruthi paper from 2010 (IBM).
+2 Guest Lecture History lesson for this lecture: Wolfgang Kur Compare the Schubert paper from Richard Bram 2003 (Intel) with the Paruthi paper from 2010 (IBM).
 See schedule.

-ng, temporal hronous

-Part 1: Part 2: Languages: VHDL and Page 1 Language: Lava Tools: ModelS Underlying id ing, temporal model che chronous It is important to note that hardware verification is NOT a solved problem!
-Much remains to be done.
-Lab 1 (See the links page for a snapshot.)
-Take home e Guest Lectures level synthesis

-At the end of the course Regular written exam
+At the end of the course Regular written exam negulai willeli ekalli